JoseLuisMartins/SDIS-FEUP/README.md

 The backup service splits each file in chunks and then backs up each chunk independently, rather than creating multiple files that are a copy of the file to backup.
 Each chunk is identified by the pair (fileId, chunkNo).
 The maximum size of each chunks 64KByte (where K stands for 1000).
 All chunks of a file, except possibly the last one, have the maximum size.
 The size of the last chunk is always shorter than that size.
 If the file size is a multiple of the chunk size, the last chunk has size 0.
 A peer need not store all chunks of a file, or even any chunk of a file.
 The recovery of each chunk is also performed independently of the recovery of other chunks of a file.
 That is, to recover a file, the service will have to execute a recovery protocol per chunk as described below.

-In order to tolerate the unavailability of peers, the service backs up each chunk with a given degree of replication, i.e. on a given number of peers.
-The desired replication degree of a chunk depends on the file to which it belongs, and all chunks of a given file have the same desired replication degree.
-However, at any time instant, the actual replication degree of a chunk may be different from the one that is desired.
+In order to tolerate the unavailability of peers, the service backs up each chunk with a given degree of desiredReplication, i.e. on a given number of peers.
+The desired desiredReplication degree of a chunk depends on the file to which it belongs, and all chunks of a given file have the same desired desiredReplication degree.
+However, at any time instant, the actual desiredReplication degree of a chunk may be different from the one that is desired.

 In addition to the basic functionality for backing up and recovering a file, the backup service must provide the functionality for reclaiming disk space on peers.
 First, as a requirement of the service, each peer retains total control on the use of its local disk space.
 If a server's administrator decides to reduce the amount of local disk space used by the backup service, the latter may have to free disk space used for storing chunks.
-This will decrease the replication degree of the chunk, which may drop below the desired value.
-In that case, the service will try to create new copies of the chunk so as to keep the desired replication degree.
+This will decrease the desiredReplication degree of the chunk, which may drop below the desired value.
+In that case, the service will try to create new copies of the chunk so as to keep the desired desiredReplication degree.
 Second, a file may be deleted.
 In this case, the backup service should delete all the chunks of that file.
 Actually, deletion of the chunks of a file, may happen not only when the file is deleted on its file system, but also when it is modified, because, for the backup system, it will be a different file.

 As described, except for the initiator peer, the backup service knows only about chunks of the backed up files, which are identified by the fileId.
 It knows nothing about the file systems where the backed up files are kept.
 Of course to be of practical use, the mapping between the fileId kept by the backup system and the name of that file (and possibly its file system) needs to survive a failure of the original file system.
 This problem can be solved in different ways, but you are not required to do it for this project.
 For this project, and to keep it doable by the submission deadline, we will assume that this mapping is never lost.